 From the shift, two derived signals form the trend: shift_delta answers which direction is the value moving?, shift_magnitude_delta answers is the deviation amplifying away from nominal, or reverting toward it?

 The attestation is published on a regular cadence, not as a real-time stream.
 The trend signal is what guides the agent between cycles.
-It tells the agent whether the regime is sticky or about to flip back to nominal, and lets it anticipate rather than only react.
+It documents whether the regime persisted or resorbed, so the operating point of every action is on the record.

 AI agents are starting to execute on-chain at scale.
 RWA settlements, treasury operations, cross-chain orchestration, automated liquidity routing.
 The pressure they exert is structurally different from human-driven activity: tighter rhythms, repeated patterns, concentrated load.